tomaciazek/vscode-ansible/README.md

 ## Known limitations
 - The shorthand syntax for module options (key=value pairs) is not supported.
-- Nested module options are not supported yet.
 - Only Jinja *expressions* inside Ansible YAML files are supported.
 In order to have syntax highlighting of Jinja template files, you'll need to install other extension.